mikedzikowski/Tier3/README.md

 - A certificate to be used with the web app as a PFX uploaded to the storage account in the MLZ hub
   - When testing in a dev environment a self-signed certificate generated from a Key Vault with CN=*.appserviceenvironment.us will be sufficient

+## Required Permissions ##

+Permissions:
+    Ensure the principal deploying the solution has "Owner" and "Key Vault Administrator" roles assigned on the target Azure subscription.
+This solution contains many role assignments at different scopes so the principal deploying this solution will need to be an Owner at the subscription scope for a successful deployment.
+It also deploys a key and secrets in a key vault to enhance security.
+A custom role may be used to reduce the scope of permisions required.

 ## Upload the following scripts and files to your storage account container ###

 [Az.Accounts 2.13.0 PowerShell Module](https://www.powershellgallery.com/api/v2/package/Az.Accounts/2.13.0)